Why and When to Childproof

-Preventable injuries are the number one cause of the fatality of a child with the majority of injuries occuring in the home.
+Preventable injuries are the number one cause of the fatality of a child with the majority of injuries occurring in the home.
 Statistically, there are 2,700 child fatalities annually from in home injuries.
 The next number really alarms us; 120,000 children are permanently disabled with 70% of those children under the age of four.

 Happily, a lot of the accidents do not cause fatalities, but you must ask yourself just what kind of condition are the children in if they are hurt badly or perhaps are permanently disabled.
 Did they fall and break their back and become paralyzed?
 Do they have behavioral problems from a poison?
 Did they lose a finger?

 When children first begin to crawl, their curiosity about the world around them triples as they explore any and everything.
 Preschoolers develop motor skills, but they have poor impulse control and judgment.
-Children don’t have the strength, coordination nor maturity to avoid injury and their curiosity is a powerful force.
+Children do not have the strength, coordination nor maturity to avoid injury and their curiosity is a powerful force.
 As a result, they enter one of the most dangerous times of their lives when they are at the highest risk for injury.

-There is absolutely no greater devastation than losing a child and certainly that devastation is compounded when the loss is due to a preventable accident.
+There is no greater devastation than losing a child and certainly that devastation is compounded when the loss is due to a preventable accident.
 Your question is not will your child find hazards in the home, but when….